Usage

 # By default, the architecture is taken from the package.
 Some

-# packages like for example -doc- ones are 'noarch' - e.g.
+# packages like, for example, -doc- ones are 'noarch' - that is,

 # architecture independent.
-For these you need to use force_arch
+For these, you need to use the force_arch

 # argument.